OPEN PUBLICATION | PUBLIC CATALOG RECORD

 Discussion & Synthesis The framework, after the test.

-The HMAA emerges from validation as an adaptive meta-architecture.
-It redefines authority migration under temporal compression, confidence collapse, and escalation coupling beyond the cases the framework was originally written for.
+What does the framework become after it survives the test?
+The Human-Machine Authority Architecture emerges from validation transformed: an adaptive meta-architecture that redefines authority migration under temporal compression, confidence collapse, and escalation coupling far beyond the cases the framework was originally written to address.
+Volume III reconstructs the framework, names the open problems, and points to the operational continuation in Autonomous Authority.

 § 02 / THE FRAMEWORK REF HMAA-001